DataCanvasIO/Hypernets/docs/source/hyperctl.md

             ]
         }
     }
-  "daemon": {
+  "server": {
       "host": "192.168.10.206",  // str, optional, http service host ip, you should use IP address that can be accessed in remote machines
   }
 }
 ```

-Note that the configuration item `daemon.host` should be accessed by remote machines declared in the configuration `backend.conf.machines`,
+Note that the configuration item `server.host` should be accessed by remote machines declared in the configuration `backend.conf.machines`,
-Otherwise, the task will fail because the daemon server cannot be accessed.
+Otherwise, the task will fail because the api server cannot be accessed.

 EX4.
 Full job configuration